Roundabout at George Elmer Drive & Cattle Drive

 since the city seems to think this project needs to done they should be responsible for maintaining it. also do not under stand why this intersection is a more immediate concern when Mullen and George Elmer is not being addressed.

-Pat6 asked about 3 years ago
+Pat6 asked almost 4 years ago

 Thank you for commenting on this project.
 The City will be responsible for maintaining the infrastructure the project constructs.
 This intersection is not of a more immediate concern than the intersection of Mullan and George Elmer Drive.
 The Mullan / George Elmer Drive intersection is currently being designed (it’s at a 90% design level) by the BUILD Grant Project and may go to construction in 2021.
 The George Elmer Drive / Cattle Drive intersection improvement project is a City project in the design phase soon (later in March).
 It will be constructed when the design is complete, a contractor has been hired, and the work is coordinated with other construction projects in the area (Mullan / George Elmer Drive intersection, other BUILD Grant Projects, and Mullan Road Widening).
 It is entirely possible the Mullan / George Elmer Drive intersection could be constructed before the George Elmer Drive / Cattle Drive intersection is constructed.